stellarwp/shepherd/docs/getting-started.md

 ### What Happens Next?

+1. Shepherd validates that its tables are registered (since 0.0.7)
-1. Shepherd schedules your task with Action Scheduler
+2. Shepherd schedules your task with Action Scheduler
-2. WordPress cron picks up the task
+3. WordPress cron picks up the task
-3. Your task's `process()` method executes
+4. Your task's `process()` method executes
-4. The lifecycle is logged in the database
+5. The lifecycle is logged in the database
-5. Failed tasks may be retried based on configuration
+6. Failed tasks may be retried based on configuration

 Check `debug.log` for the message "Shepherd Task: Hello, World! with code 200".